-Durning this crazy busy season in what ways can we pilot wives spiritually walk up to Jesus and invite him to our Christmas?
+During this crazy busy season, in what ways can we pilot wives spiritually walk up to Jesus and invite him to our Christmas?

 2. Set aside distractions and take time to enjoy that cup of coffee or tea.
 And listen to others.
 Listen to what God has to say.

-Just as its essential to have an open heart for when your pilot arrives home, I believe that we should have that same thought of experiencing Jesus.
+Just as it is essential to have an open heart for when your pilot arrives home, I believe that we should have that same thought of experiencing Jesus.
 In doing so, that is a way to have a Mary Christmas.

 Isn’t that was Christmas is about?